lndgalante/workast-assessment/README.md

   - [ ] Button to add to user favourites
   - [ ] Favorites List are display above Search Box
   - [ ] If a GIF from a search result it's already saved as favourite display the fav button differently
-  - [ ] U ser can Remove GIF from favourite list
+  - [ ] User can Remove GIF from favourite list

 ---